Urak Lawoi

 The population of approximately 6,000 speak a language related closely to Malay but influenced by Thai.
 The Urak Lawoi are one of several Austronesian ethnicities referred to as "Sea Gypsies" (chao leh in Thai).
 The local way of life has been changing rapidly in recent years, due to the rapid encroachment of the market economy, and the opening of Tarutao National Marine Park.
+In the Ari Pajak ceremony a boat about three metres long, divided into three compartments, is set adrift carrying ancestral spirits towards Gunung Jerai in Kedah.
+Named ancestors are associated with animals, among them Toq Bu Rong with the bird and Toq Bi Kong with the shark.
+Sorathach Rotchanarat, who reports the ceremony, states that about a thousand years of evidence are missing between the last makers of the region's rock art and the recorded ritual, and that no DNA comparison has been made between prehistoric skeletons from the area and the sea people, so the proposed relationship is not established.
 They have largely not benefited from the tourism boom on Ko Lipe, where in many cases families were forced from their land by both legal and illegal means.
 In 2022, it was reported that 125 families, or half of the Urak Lawoi community on Lipe had lost the legal title to their land, and were illegally occupying it, leading to conflict with resort operators and developers.